taclane/trunk-recorder-mqtt-status/README.md

     }]
 ```

-If the plugin cannot be found, or it is being run from a different location, it may be necesarry to supply the full path:
+If the plugin cannot be found, or it is being run from a different location, it may be necessary to supply the full path:

 ```json
         "library": "/usr/local/lib/trunk-recorder/libmqtt_status_plugin.so",